 What Is the Cost?

 Our service for your Divorce Case begins with a one-hour consultation, for which there is a charge.
-During that consultation, our Orlando divorce attorneys will work with you to create a detailed analysis of your case, develop a strategy, provide insight into the process, and make you aware of possible outcomes.
+During that consultation, our Orlando divorce lawyers will work with you to create a detailed analysis of your case, develop a strategy, provide insight into the process, and make you aware of possible outcomes.
 If your case is uncontested, i.e. both parties already agree on all of the issues, we charge a flat fee, based on the time and fees we estimate your case will involve.
 For more complex divorce cases we require a deposit, which will be determined during your initial consultation, and which will be billed against hourly.

-If you are thinking about declaring Bankruptcy, we offer a half-hour free consultation, which allows us to complete a thorough analysis of your financial situation with one of our Orlando bankruptcy attorneys.
+If you are thinking about declaring Bankruptcy, we offer a half-hour free consultation, which allows us to complete a thorough analysis of your financial situation with one of our Orlando bankruptcy lawyers.
 We then charge a flat fee to handle your bankruptcy, based on the complexity of your case.
 We often set up payment plans for our bankruptcy clients, recognizing their financial straits.